ronaldbosma/blog/content/blog/build-and-release-hugo-blog-site-using-azure-pipelines.md

 You can now trigger a new build.
 After the build succeeds the release will start and publish any change in your site to GitHub Pages.

-With this pipeline it's a breeze to publish new changes to my blog.
+With this pipeline it's a breeze to publish new changes to your blog.
 No more manual labor!